Frogs and Toads of Idaho

 The Pacific Tree Frog has no lines down it’s back.
 It has a black line that goes down its eye and down its side.

 The Boreal Chorus Frog is a small sized Chorus Frog, ranging from brown, red, tan, to olive in color.
-They have three lines down it’s back which is the key trait to tell it apart from other frogs in the state.
+They have three lines down it’s back which is the key trait to tell it apart from other tree frogs in the state.